CRM Setup: 5 Best Practices for Cleaner Data and Deeper Insights

 One consequence of companies setting up their CRMs with only sales in mind is that even the most basic fields that finance needs are often missing.

-At the simplest level, make sure you have required fields in your CRM for at least the following:
+At the simplest level, make sure you have mandatory fields in your CRM for at least the following:

 - Pipeline amount